basnijholt/discretizer/README.md

 Most important, and non-trivial to implement, is support for mix of differential operators and space dependent parameters, like ``H = kx * A(x) * kx``

+# Relases info
+## v0.1.1
+    * fix discretization of non-square matrices

+## v0.1.0
+    * freeze of interface provided by discretizer.Discretizer

 #To do
-* finish interface (high priority)
+* finish interface (waiting for aproval)
 * write more tests
 * include initial hermicity check
-* include midpoints interpolation option

 # To decide